ucsb-cs156/w22/_lab/team03.md

   - Purge Earthquakes (Admin only: this will delete all Earthquakes in the collection)
   - List Earthquakes (All Users: this will list all Earthquakes in the collection)
 * Full test coverage for all of that

+# More about MongoDB

+To learn more about MongoDB, you can read these three articles, which also reference code that is part of the starter repo for this project:

+* [MongoDB: New Database](https://ucsb-cs156.github.io/topics/mongodb_new_database/)—Setting up a new database on cloud.mongodb.com
+* [MongoDB: Spring Boot - Basic Collection](https://ucsb-cs156.github.io/topics/mongodb_spring_boot_basic_collection/)—Accessing a MongoDB collection from Spring Boot
+* [MongoDB: Spring Boot - Nested Document](https://ucsb-cs156.github.io/topics/mongodb_spring_boot_nested_collection/)—Creating a document class for nested JSON

 # A reminder about open source